-In Early Years, learning is captured using our online learning portal and summative assessments are completed to show the children's achievements and progress.
+In Early Years, learning is captured and recorded and summative assessments are completed to show the children's achievements and progress.
 For each Key stage 1 and Key stage 2 unit of work, day-to-day formative assessments are used across science lessons to enable children to take ownership of their learning as well as enable staff to assess what each child has achieved in line with national expectations.
 All assessments inform future teaching and create future starting points to lessons.